 If you work in Ecommerce, or retail in general, you’ll no doubt already be working on how to pivot your Marketing strategy to reflect the world we find ourselves in today.
-While it’s unclear at this stage when, and to what extent, we will return to normal, its clear that Ecommerce is now vital for retailers.
+While it’s unclear at this stage when, and to what extent, we will return to normal, it’s clear that Ecommerce is now vital for retailers.
+For example John Lewis have seen online order rise by 73% with in-store sales down by 30%.
 Businesses which don’t adapt in the short and long term may not survive.

 What can I do to prepare?

-I would recommend preparing now so that you’re ready to take advantage of this as soon as it rolls out in the UK.
+We are helping our clients to prepare now so that they’re ready to take advantage of this as soon as it rolls out in the UK and we would suggest that others do the same.
 Depending on the extent to which you are set up to sell online you may have a lot to do.
 If you’re not already setup for Ecommerce you’ll need to start by setting up an online store.
 Depending on your requirements and industry you’ll need to find the right platform for you which could be a bespoke site, Shopify, Big Cartel, Magento, WooCommerce + WordPress.
 Once that is set up you’ll need a Google Merchant Center account.